 10 Medical Treatments Seniors Should Avoid (Or Question)

-    Evidence indicates hand feeding is preferable to tube feeding, and feeding tubes may cause agitation, requiring them to be medicated, and increasing the probability of bed sores.
+Evidence indicates hand feeding is preferable to tube feeding and feeding tubes may cause agitation, requiring people with dementia to be medicated and increasing the probability of bed sores.
 (American Geriatrics Society)

 Evidence suggests that antipsychotics do little to help behavior problems associated with dementia, but they can do great harm and have been linked to increased risk of stroke and early death.
 Non-chemical approaches should be exhausted before antipsychotics are tried.
 (American Geriatrics Society)

 Are there any other medical treatments that you think seniors should avoid?
 We welcome your comments and experiences below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.